Manage users, groups, and roles with SCIM

 **Maintain admin access**

-You must ensure that at least one admin user exists in your instance or organization at all times.
-Otherwise, no user will be able to configure or maintain your organization's W\&B account.
+Ensure that at least one admin user always exists in your instance or organization.
+Otherwise, no user can configure or maintain your organization's W\&B account.
 If an organization uses SCIM or another automated process to deprovision users from W\&B, a deprovisioning operation could inadvertently remove the last remaining admin from the instance or organization.

 For assistance with developing operational procedures, or to restore admin access, contact [support](mailto:support@wandb.com).